With Norman foundations, St Mary’s Church has borne witness to almost 1,000 years of history.

 Enter the church to view the final resting place of many of Ashford’s nobility including Sir John Fogge, once treasurer to Edward IV.
 Today the church remains an important feature of the community, a popular place of worship that also regularly hosts arts performances.

-In the C17th, the windows of St Mary’s were destroyed by Parliamentarians during the Civil War, a windows are now a folly in a house wall in Park Street.
+In the C17th, the windows of St Mary’s were destroyed by Parliamentarians during the Civil War.
+The windows are now a folly in a house wall in Park Street.

 Read more about some of the buildings in the Church Yard: